aslanix/SmallStepNI/README.md

 Bridge relation is the key workhorse relation.
-Say that configuration *cfg* bridges to configuration *cfg'* when *cfg'* is the first configuration reachable from *cfg* that is either a low assignment or program termination.
+Say that configuration *cfg* bridges to configuration *cfg'* when *cfg'* is the first configuration reachable from *cfg* after a low assignment or a *cfg'* is a terminal configuration.
 Bridge relation is defined in terms of the event semantics.
 Bridge relations are indexed by the number of intermediate steps, which is needed in order to apply the strong induction principle in the noninterference for bridge steps.